 Nga has suffered complications in prison from a May 2014 injury sustained from being assaulted by thugs who targeted her for her activism.
 She suffers from knee pain as a result of the injury.

 Nga was in positive spirits before her trial in July 2017 but had only been able to see her children once in her entire time in custody up to that point (December 2017).

-There is a report that Nga has been in solitary confinement.
+There was a report that Nga had been in solitary confinement.

 Amnesty International issued an Urgent Action, calling on Vietnam to release Nga and two other human rights defenders, Nguyen Van Oai and Nguyen Van Hoa, unconditionally and immediately.